"Where your heart is, so will be your treasure." (Mt. 6:21)

 So, Stewardship is part and parcel of our partnership with Jesus in bringing salvation to ourselves and to our world through our time, talent, and treasure.

-For your Treasure commitments to support the weekly offertory, New Church Capital Campaign and Archbishops Annual Appeal, just click here.
+For your Treasure commitments to support the weekly offertory, Capital Campaigns and Archbishops Annual Appeal, click here.